Leibniz's law and paraconsistent models of ZFC: Preliminaries

-It is not hard to see that if we take a {\bf N4}-valuation for atomic formulas, it works well on formulas with more complexity as we can see in \cite{Od1}.
-For us, a formula $\alpha$ will be {\em semantically valid} from $\Gamma$ if for every {\bf N4}-structure and every valuation $v$ on the structure, the condition $v(\beta)=1$ for every $\beta\in\Gamma$ implies $v(\alpha)=1$.
-In this case, we denote $\Gamma\vDash\alpha$.
+Since $v$ is a function, then $v(\neg \alpha)$ is unique and well-defined; clearly, we do not know which is the real truth-value taken by $v$.
+Moreover, it is not hard to see that if we take a {\bf N4}-valuation for atomic formulas, it works well on formulas with more complexity as we can see in \cite{Od1}.
+For us, a formula $\alpha$ will be {\em semantically valid} from $\Gamma$ if for every saturated {\bf N4}-structure and every valuation $v$ on the structure, the condition $v(\beta)=1$ for every $\beta\in\Gamma$ implies $v(\alpha)=1$.
+In this case, we denote $\Gamma\vDash_{\bf N4}\alpha$.

 \begin{theo}{\rm \cite[Theorem 3.8]{Od1}} Let $\Gamma \cup \{\alpha\}$ be a set of formulas of {\bf N4}.
-Then, $\Gamma\vdash\alpha$ if only if $\Gamma \vDash\alpha$ \end{theo}
+Then, $\Gamma\vdash\alpha$ if only if $\Gamma \vDash_{\bf N4} \alpha$ \end{theo}